AdityaJain1030/AdityaJain1030/README.md

 ### Founder of [Third Axis](https://thirdaxis.org).
 Programmer by day, [Capybara](https://www.youtube.com/watch?v=s9oQRKsROF8) Enthusiast also by day.

-Outside of building shitty web apps, I also like AI 🤖, finance 💵, physics 🌌, tiny computers 💻, and lifting 💪.
+Outside of building web apps, I also like AI 🤖, finance 💵, physics 🌌, tiny computers 💻, and lifting 💪.

 I use Arch, btw.